 Ordering custom abutments online is designed to be straightforward, but every so often, a challenge might pop up.
 Knowing how to approach these situations can keep your workflow smooth and efficient.
 Whether it’s a question about a digital scan or a specific material, having a plan helps you get the results you and your patients expect.
 Let’s walk through a few common hurdles and the simple steps you can take to clear them.

-Solving Fit and Compatibility Issues
+How to Fix Fit and Compatibility Problems

 A perfect fit is non-negotiable.
 One of the main concerns when ordering custom abutments is ensuring they fit precisely and are compatible with the patient’s specific implant system.
 The best way to prevent these issues is to start with a high-quality digital impression.
 An accurate scan is the foundation of a successful restoration, leaving no room for guesswork.